 Except, is visiting the Vatican really worth it?

-Not really, but you can’t help but force yourself to go because it’s famous and its set up, intriguing.
+You can’t help but force yourself to go because it’s famous and it’s set up is intriguing.

 It’s all kinds of beautiful in an architectural sense but despite being a seat of religion, I was just expecting to see a lot more than a giant museum.
 Having said that, if you are fully immersed in artistic accomplishment, then you will, without a doubt, love it here.